 Member Export has been made a first-class citizen, coming out from the shadows of the Filtering button and sports a new dialog offering a lot more control over which properties are exported, and includes the capability to export to Excel or CSV.

-Properties can be selected all at once or individually, and the selection is remembered for each export so you don't have to re-select properties if you change the filter.
+Properties can be selected all at once or individually, and the selection is remembered for each export so you don’t have to re-select the properties if you change the filter.

 Now that we’ve got this update out of the way, we’re investigating building a version for Umbraco 8 with Infinity Editing and other improvements.
 We don’t have a solid timeline as yet, but are aiming to have something out in the next couple of weeks.